gamingdoom/beamng-shifting-leds/README.md

 5. Enter the max RPM of the car that you are driving into the terminal and press enter.
 You can set the max RPM of your car anytime.

 # Credits
-- https://github.com/d4rk/ac_shifting_leds for the code to control the leds.
+- https://github.com/d4rk/ac_shifting_leds for the code to control the leds and inspiration for the readme.
 - https://github.com/fuelsoft/out-gauge-cluster for the information on how outgauge works.